Breastfeeding, bilirubin and jaundice

 See a separate discussion of So Called Breastmilk Jaundice

-It is usual and normal for babies to become jaundiced in the days after birth.
-But the bilirubin that causes the yellow colour of the baby’s skin is protective, it’s an antioxidant (the two links take you to two different studies) and too often we treat higher than average bilirubin levels in a sort of panic state.
+It is usual and normal for babies to become jaundiced in the first few days after birth.
+But the bilirubin that causes the yellow colour of the baby’s skin is protective, it’s an antioxidant (the two links take you to two different studies).
+Too often, we treat higher than average bilirubin levels in a sort of panic state.
 Hardly ever does anyone routinely take time to watch babies drinking at the breast right after birth and before they become jaundiced, with higher than average levels of bilirubin.
-Once the jaundice becomes a worry for the staff on the ward, the solution always becomes phototherapy which misses the real issue:
+Once the jaundice becomes a worry for the staff on the ward, the solution almost always becomes phototherapy and very often formula feeding with bottles.
+This approach misses the real issue which is:

 If the baby is not getting milk directly from the breast, how can the mother express milk that is “not there”?
 The milk is there, in almost all cases.
 The baby is just not receiving the milk, usually because of a poor latch.
 Colostrum starts being produced at about 16 or 17 weeks gestation.
 If the baby is not receiving milk from the breast, it is possible and desirable for the mother to express her milk (hand expression often works best) and feed it to the baby with a lactation aid at the breast, with an open cup, or with a small syringe.
 But the mother should be receiving help all the time to get the baby to latch on well and get the milk on his own, with breast compression often helping the baby receive more milk.